 However, cookies may be used for negative purposes.
-Because it stores information about users' preferences and browsing history, both on a particular site and on several other sites, cookies can be used as a form of Spyware.
-Many anti-spyware products are aware of this and constantly mark cookies to be deleted during anti-virus / anti-spyware deletion / scanning procedures.
+Because it stores information about users' preferences and browsing history, cookies can be used as Spyware on a particular site and several other sites.
+Many anti-spyware products are aware of this and constantly mark cookies to be deleted during anti-virus / anti-spyware deletion/scanning procedures.

-In general, browsers have integrated privacy settings that provide different levels of acceptance of cookies, validity period and automatic deletion after the user has visited a particular site.
+In general, browsers have integrated privacy settings that provide different acceptance levels of cookies, validity period, and automatic deletion after the user has visited a particular site.

 Tips for safe and responsible browsing based on cookies.